 The burning question: Can a BLT with soy curls really scratch that bacon itch?

-If you've been to Nuts & Twigs before, I like to set expectations when recreating classic meals into their vegan looks-a-likes, like tuna sandwiches and BBQ sliders.
+I like to set expectations when recreating classic meals into their vegan looks-a-likes, like Vegan Tunacado Sandwich and BBQ Jackfruit Sliders With Vegan Coleslaw.
 So here’s the scoop on this one, always served with a side of honesty.

 Short answer: I will never tell you that soy curls look like bacon or replicate the crunchy, fatty taste of bacon, but when marinated, they offer a savory, smoky flavor that resonates with the essence of bacon.